-To start the Fiorano eStudio application, perform the actions below:
+To start Fiorano eStudio application, perform the following actions:

-- Navigate to the Fiorano Tools folder through the Start menu and click Fiorano eStudio.
+- Navigate to Fiorano Tools folder through Start menu and click Fiorano eStudio.

 Navigate to $FIORANO_HOME/eStudio and run the eStudio executable file.

-Workspace Selection dialog box is displayed prompting for the workspace directory.
-Workspace is a directory where repositories (Event Processes, Microservices and other metadata) are stored with the default workspace set to $FIORANO_HOME/runtimedata/eStudio/workspace.
+Workspace Selection dialog is shown prompting for the workspace directory.
+Workspace is a directory where all the repositories (Event Processes, Services and other metadata) are stored with the default workspace set to $FIORANO_HOME/runtimedata/eStudio/workspace.

 The following preferences are stored in workspace preferences: wsLastUsedWorkspaces, wsRemember and wsRootDir.

-- If a user chooses a workspace and selects the Remember Workspace option, this can then be changed by changing the value of wsRemember to false in the workspace preferences.
+- If the user chooses a workspace and selects the Remember Workspace option, and, if later, the Workspace Selection dialog box has to be shown, then this can be done by changing the value of wsRemember to false in the workspace preferences.

-- When the Fiorano eStudio has completely launched, a user can switch between different workspaces.
-The option to switch the workspace is present at File > Switch Workspace.
+- When the Fiorano eStudio has completely launched, the user can switch between different workspaces.
+The option to switch the workspace is present at File -> Switch Workspace.

-- The current workspace selected is shown in the Fiorano eStudio title bar.
+- The current workspace selected is shown in Fiorano eStudio title bar.

 Understanding eStudio Views

-There are various panels/views in eStudio meant to accomplish various tasks.
+There are various panels in eStudio, termed as views, which are meant to accomplish various tasks.